 - Is the TV often on in your home, even when you’re busy doing other things?

 - Do you send the occasional text message while driving?

 The biggest cost of doing multiple things at once like this (assuming you don’t crash from the occasional texting and driving) is a gradual decline in your productivity and happiness over the long-term.
 When you get in the habit of persistently dividing your attention, you’re partially engaged in every activity, but rarely focused on any one.
 And this dizzying lack of focus eventually trips you up and brings you down.

 Let’s use a quick metaphor to bring this point home:

 If you hold a magnifying glass over a small pile of dry leaves as the sun shines bright on the hottest afternoon of the whole year, NOTHING will happen…

 …so long as you keep moving the magnifying glass quickly from one leaf to the next.

-But as soon as you hold the magnifying glass still and FOCUS the sun’s rays on one single leaf, the whole pile of leaves will ignite into flames.
+But as soon as you hold the magnifying glass still and FOCUS the sun’s magnified rays on one single area of one single leaf, the whole pile of leaves will ignite into flames.

 That’s the power of focusing on one thing at a time.